aprest10/s22-team10-project/demo.md

 ```
 ### Testing data

+The same strategy used above is used to generate images for the testing data.
+The dataDir variable should be changed to the path for your testing data folder.

 ```python
 # Change to save images to testing data folder
 dataDir = "/path/to/testing_data"
 ```
+The count variable is limited to 2, so only two locations for images will be used in the testing data.
+This will be a total of 6 images, 20% of the total of images per grid in the training data set.

 ```python
 base = 'https://maps.googleapis.com/maps/api/streetview'